Justin-Diamond/RapidanAPI/README.md

 19           4Q24                47.386866  ...
 96.000000              4.000000
 {% endhighlight %}

-Endpoints have at most 3 parameters: rapidan_rapidan_api_key, date, and columns.
-The "tail" of endpoints such as "global_oil_balance" and "energy_calendar" refers to the last word in the endpoint.
-For example, the "tail" of "global_oil_balance" is just "balance".
+Endpoints have at most 3 parameters: rapidan_api_key, date, and columns.

 # API key parameter (The "Who")
-The "rapidan_rapidan_api_key" parameter contains your api key, which is used to identify you as a leigitmate user and can be set as a secret variable.
+The "rapidan_api_key" parameter contains your api key, which is used to identify you as a leigitmate user and can be set as a secret variable.

-Endpoints like "energy_calendar" ONLY have this parameter, meaning the current, entire calendar is always pulled.
+Endpoints like "energy_calendar" ONLY require this parameter, since all calendar pulls yield the most current & complete calendar available, by default.
+Here's an example of how you can pull energy calendar data using only this parameter:

+{% seo %} {% include head-custom.html %}
+{% highlight python %}
+from RapidanAPI import energy_calendar

+# API key is passed as a parameter
+rapidan_api_key = "RAPIDAN_API_KEY"

+# Get the data
+df = energy_calendar(rapidan_api_key)

+# df is a pandas DataFrame containing the calendar
+print(df)

+# Output a csv file
+df.to_csv("calendar.csv")
+{% endhighlight %}

+Each api key is currently limited to 1500 API calls per month.
+However, the rate limit can be reset or modified upon request.
+Please reach out to Rapidan Energy Group for access to an API key.

 # Date parameter (The "When")
-This parameter changes the date of the data,

-The first part of the "date" parameter's name is the tail of the endpoint being used.
+The "date" parameter's name will depend on the last word of the endpoint being used.
 For example, the date parameter's name for the "global_oil_balance" endpoint is "balance_date".

-If this parameter is set to be "Current", the most up-to-date dataset will always be pulled.
-To get older versions of Rapidan datasets, this parameter should be set as a 4 digit number reflecting the year and month of the historical data being pulled.
-For example, setting the id parameter as 2307 will pull data from July 2023, and setting it as 2401 will pull data from January 2024.
+If this parameter is set to "Current", the most up-to-date dataset available will be pulled.
+To get older versions of Rapidan datasets, this parameter should be set as a 4 digit number reflecting the year and month of the historical data being pulled (YYMM).
+For example, setting the date parameter as 2307 will pull data from July 2023, and setting it as 2401 will pull data from January 2024.

 # Columns parameter (The "What")
-This parameter affects what columns will be pulled from the dataset.

-When the "columns" parameter is set as the "tail" for the endpoint, the entire dataset will be pulled.
-For example, when the "global_oil_balance" endpoint" is used, setting this parameter as "balance" will pull the entire balance.
-To pull specific columns of data, this parameter can be set with a unique identifier, or multiple unique IDs separated by commas.
+When the "columns" parameter is set to "All" for this endpoint, the entire dataset will be pulled.
+To pull specific columns of data, this parameter can be set to a unique identifier, or multiple unique IDs separated by commas.
 For example, the parameter can be set as "OECD_CONS, OECD_SUPP" to pull only the OECD consumption and supply from our global oil balance.

-Please refer to the dictionary called "uniqueIDs.json" on our GitHub page to see which identifiers correspond to different columns of data.
+Here is a list of unique IDs which correspond to different columns of data in our global oil balance:

-# Rate limits and obtaining API keys
-Each user is currently limited to 1500 API calls per month.
-However, the rate limit can be reset or modified upon request.
-Please reach out to Rapidan Energy Group for access to an API key.
+{% seo %} {% include head-custom.html %}
+{% highlight json %}
+{
+    "OECD_CONS": "OECD Consumption (mb/d)",
+    "OECD_USA_CONS": "United States Consumption (mb/d)",
+    "OECD_JAP_CONS": "Japan Consumption (mb/d)",
+    "OECD_CAN_CONS": "Canada Consumption (mb/d)",
+    "OECD_EUR_CONS": "Europe Consumption (mb/d)",
+    "OECD_OTH_CONS": "Other OECD Consumption (mb/d)",
+    "NONOECD_CONS": "Non-OECD Consumption (mb/d)",
+    "NONOECD_CHN_CONS": "China Consumption (mb/d)",
+    "NONOECD_IND_CONS": "India Consumption (mb/d)",
+    "NONOECD_BRA_CONS": "Brazil Consumption (mb/d)",
+    "NONOECD_RUS_CONS": "Russia Consumption (mb/d)",
+    "NONOECD_OTH_CONS": "Other Non-OECD Consumption (mb/d)",
+    "TOT_CONS": "Total World Consumption",
+    "OECD_SUPP": "OECD Supply (mb/d)",
+    "OECD_USA_SUPP_TL": "U.S. Total Liquids Supply (mb/d)",
+    "OECD_USA_SUPP_CR": "Crude Supply (mb/d)",
+    "OECD_USA_SUPP_CR_LOW48": "Lower 48 Supply (mb/d)",
+    "OECD_USA_SUPP_CR_GOM": "GOM Supply (mb/d)",
+    "OECD_USA_SUPP_CR_AL": "Alaska Supply (mb/d)",
+    "OECD_USA_SUPP_NGL": "NGLs Supply (mb/d)",
+    "OECD_USA_SUPP_OL": "Other US Liquids Supply (mb/d)",
+    "OECD_MEX_SUPP": "Mexico Supply (mb/d)",
+    "OECD_CAN_SUPP": "Canada Supply (mb/d)",
+    "OECD_OTH_SUPP": "Other OECD Supply (mb/d)",
+    "NONOECD_SUPP": "Non-OECD Supply (mb/d)",
+    "NONOECD_BRA_SUPP": "Brazil Supply (mb/d)",
+    "NONOECD_CHN_SUPP": "China Supply (mb/d)",
+    "NONOECD_RUS_SUPP": "Russia Supply (mb/d)",
+    "NONOECD_RUS_SUPP_CR": "Russia Crude Supply (mb/d)",
+    "NONOECD_OTH_SUPP": "Other Non-OECD Supply (mb/d)",
+    "NONOPEC_SUPP": "Non-OPEC Supply Supply (mb/d)",
+    "OPEC_SUPP": "OPEC Supply (mb/d)",
+    "OPEC_SUPP_CR": "Crude Oil Portion Supply (mb/d)",
+    "OPEC_SUPP_OL": "Other Liquids Supply (mb/d)",
+    "TOT_SUPP": "Total World Supply (mb/d)",
+    "SURPLUS": "Implied Surplus (mb/d)",
+    "OECD_IND_STK_CHNG": "OECD Industry Stock Change (mb/d)",
+    "OECD_USA_IND_STK_CHNG": "US Industry Stocks (Ex.
+SPR) (mb/d)", "OECD_OTH_IND_STK_CHNG": "Other OECD Industry Stocks (mb/d)",
+    "OTH_STK_CHNG": "Other Stock Change* (mb/d)",
+    "NONOECD_CHN_STK_CHNG": "Chinese Crude Stocks (mb/d)",
+    "OECD_SPR_STK_CHNG": "OECD SPR (mb/d)",
+    "TOT_OOW_CHNG": "Oil on Water (mb/d)",
+    "NONOECD_OTH_STK_CHNG": "Other Non-OECD Stocks (mb/d)",
+    "OPEC_SPARECAP": "OPEC Spare Capacity (mb/d)",
+    "BRENT_PRICE": "Brent Forecast ($)",
+    "WTI_PRICE": "WTI Forecast ($)",
+    "BRENT_WTI_SPREAD": "Brent-WTI Spread ($)"
+}
+{% endhighlight %}